dartmouth-cs98/dartmouth-cs98.github.io/projects/milestones/project-proposal.md

 Briefly describe your proposed solution.
 How does it work and what does it do?

-## Team

-Who are your team members?
-Identify what skills each team member brings to the table as well as preferred work style (take charge, work alone, pair programming, etc).

 ## Strategy

 Outline your development strategy with general feature milestones - identify minimum viable product features and optional stretch goals.
 Explain how you plan to test your product.